2020 is an important year for the Church in Wales as we’re celebrating our centenary.

 You can donate £5 by texting CENTENARY to 70660.

-A landmark book is coming out with an up-to-date history of the Church in Wales.
+A landmark book has been published with an up-to-date history of the Church in Wales.
 A New History of the Church in Wales is edited by Norman Doe, Professor of Law at Cardiff University and canon law specialist.
-It features chapters by serving and retired clergy as well as lay experts and will be published by Cambridge University Press.
+It features chapters by serving and retired clergy as well as lay experts and is published by Cambridge University Press.

-We're also sponsoring the Coda Festival Arts Award for new work highlighting climate change, Nation of Sanctuary and the work of Cymdeithas y Cymod – the Fellowship of Reconciliation in Wales.
+We are sponsoring the Coda Festival Arts Award for new work highlighting climate change, Nation of Sanctuary and the work of Cymdeithas y Cymod – the Fellowship of Reconciliation in Wales.
+The Festival has been postponed until next year.

-Look out for centenary events going on at your local churches too throughout the year.
+Look out for centenary events going on at your local churches too when they re-open.

 Share, like and watch